Popular Brands and Logos of Taiwanese Whiskey

 Yushan Logo

-Made in the green area of Nantou County, Yushan whisky is a tribute to how well things are made in Taiwan.
+Made in the green area of Nantou County, Yushan whisky is a tribute to the quality of Taiwan-made products.
 They use clean local water and good-quality grains.
-When you age it in oak barrels, the whisky gets a bunch of different tastes, starting with fruity ones, then a bit of spice, and ends up being smooth, like the mountain itself.
+When you age it in oak barrels, the whisky develops a bunch of different flavors, starting with fruity ones, then a bit of spice, and ends up smooth, like the mountain itself.

 The logo for Yushan whisky shows how much they respect nature and the hard work that goes into making whisky.
 It’s not just a picture; it tells you about their commitment to making something good, using what nature offers and what people can do.
 This is what makes Yushan whisky special.